 Overview: Cost, savings and repair strategy

 Even the best boat captain has had a docking turn into a scuff-and-chip event.
 But you don’t have to pay astronomical marina fees to get your boat fixed.
-You can do it yourself with advice from expert fiberglass repair specialist Chris Hassis.
+You can do it yourself with advice from expert fiberglass boat repair specialist Chris Hassis.
 He’s fixed boo-boos on fiberglass personal watercraft, snowmobiles and pickup toppers, and even luxury yachts.
 You’ll need the right tools and materials—and lots of patience.
-But he’ll show you how to save a ton of money and make your boat look like new.
+But he’ll show you how to save a ton of money on fiberglass repair and make your boat look like new with some fiberglass boat repair tips.
 We were astounded at this refurbished boat’s rebirth.
-The boat now looks every bit as good as it did in the showroom.
+The boat now looks every bit as good as it did in the showroom after some fiberglass repair.

 All fiberglass boats have a thick structural core of fiberglass strands impregnated with polyester resin.
 But the part you actually see is the gel coat.
 That’s the thin layer of pigmented resin that gives the boat its sheen and color.
 Most light scratches are in the gel coat layer.
 They can be sanded out and the area built back up with new gel coat.
 But if they penetrate the core, they need to be filled.
 You can tell that the scratch is into the core if you see fiberglass fibers (Photo 2).